 Saturday, May 22 – A special “family homecoming” edition of The Thacker Mountain Radio Hour.
-We’ll welcome Mary Lindsay Dickinson, wife of the late musician (and the original Yalobushwhacker) Jim Dickinson and his posthumous memoir, I’m Just Dead, I’m Not Gone; also filmmaker David Rae Morris, son of Mississippi author Willie Morris and the reissue of Willie’s sports memoir, Always Stand In Against the Curve; plus songwriter Lilly Winwood with her update of her father, Steve Winwood’s, Higher Love.
+We’ll welcome Mary Lindsay Dickinson, wife of the late musician (and the original Yalobushwhacker) Jim Dickinson and his posthumous memoir, I’m Just Dead, I’m Not Gone; also photographer-filmmaker David Rae Morris, son of Mississippi author Willie Morris and the reissue of Willie’s sports memoir, Always Stand In Against the Curve; plus songwriter Lilly Winwood prior to her tour with her father, Steve Winwood.

 Hosts: Jim Dees and house band, the Yalobushwhackers

 (From April 2017).